djyt/system16_sprite_viewer/readme.md

 Try the application with one of the example configuration files.
 You will find out the box support with palettes for:

+- AfterBurner
+- Altered Beast
-- Space Harrier
+- Golden Axe
 - Hang On
-- Super Hang On (Original & Limited Edition)
 - OutRun
-- AfterBurner
 - Power Drift
 - Shinobi
-- Golden Axe
-- Altered Beast
+- Space Harrier
+- Super Hang On (Original & Limited Edition)
+- WonderBoy 3: Monster Lair

 1. Copy the relevant sprite roms to a directory.